yoavikz/data-processor/README.md

    Software limitation:
    Please note that the software is case-sensitive, so json message argument should be supplied just like in the examples (i.e, sending    'brazil' instead of 'Brazil' will throw an exception in the receiver.py).
 I will try to fix it soon.

-#Python modules and dependency
-  producer.py - connects and sends a message to rabbitmq. has a main method. receiver.py - connects to rabbitmq and receives messages, calls logics for each message (query, writing to db/file). has a main      method.
-  Utils:
-  rabbitmq_connection.py - used by producer.py and receiver.py to connect to db. connects to localhost "queue" queue by default files_util.py - used by receiver.py to write query output to files. sql_util.py - user by receiver.py to work with sqlite db (query, create tables).

-#Files written
-purchase_count_per_country.csv - containing the number of purchases for each country. albums_purchased_per_country.json - containing a json representation of all albums names purchased for each country. best_selling_album_in_*country*_since_*year*.xml - a file with the details of the best selling album in a certain country since a certain year #### Should be replaced with one general file updated with data for each query ####

-#Database
-By default we work with chinook.db sample database.
-In the receiver.py logics we create 2 tables (tables are only created once and since then they are updated):

-purchase_count_per_country - has 2 columns: country (Primary key), number_of_purchases
-best_selling_album - 4 columns: album , number_of_sales, year(primary key), country(primary key)

-#Software
-I used functional programming for this project for simplicity.
-When the project will grow to a large scale project it might be necessary to transform it to an object oriented project.
-It should be pretty simple because I tried to follow SOLID principles and split the responsibilities between the modules.
-This repository is developed according to agile principles, with small pieces of code created in side branches before merging to maser.